mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 #### Environment
 - Fork the repository.
 - Clone your forked repository locally.
-- We use Go Modules to manage dependencies, so you can develop outside of your `$GOPATH`.
+- We use Go Modules to manage dependencies, so you can develop outside your `$GOPATH`.
 - We use [golangci-lint](https://github.com/golangci/golangci-lint) to lint our code, you can install it locally via `make setup`.

 ### Building and Testing